GEDE-RDA-Europe/GEDE/PID/README.md

-PID-assertions
+This folder includes the final assertion document that evolved during one year of discussions in the PID topic group covering experts from many different research infrastructures engaged in GEDE.
+It covers a broad analysis about the usefulness and use of PIDs.

-Platform to discuss the PID assertions document.
+We welcome further comments on this report and also documents which are of relevance in this respect.

-GEDE made a broad analysis about the usefulness and use of PIDs.
-Uploaded is the final report of the Topic Group.
+Authors: Maggie Hellström, Carlo Maria Zwölf, Peter Wittenburg, May 2019